noltron000-coursework/BEW-1-2_research-kickoff/persistance.md

 ## Databases
 ### Where this persistence lives:
-On a server, usually a server dedicated to being a database.
+On a server, usually a server specifically dedicated to being a database.
+Databases are computers with huge amounts of hard drive storage space, and usually not that much else.
+Their other components' computing don't have to be explicitly amazing in comparison to other servers.

 ### When the data would be deleted:
 When the data is requested to be deleted — often never for databases, since historical data trends can be as relevant as a subset of very recent data.